Table of Content

 7. Do Not Stick To The Same Tool

 Add a little bit of fun to your tech stack.
-It’s good to find, validate, and stick to a video conferencing tool to make the communication easier, but you can also add some fun to it.
+It’s good to find, validate, and stick to a video conferencing tool to make communication easier, but you can also add some fun to it.

 If you’re conducting virtual Happy Hours or Get-To-Know-Your-Team meetings every once in a while, then using tools that aren’t built for team communication is necessary.

-You can find some tools like Gather.Town which helps you build a good rapport with the team.
-If you’re using the mainstream team communication tools for virtual happy hours too, there will be a panel of people sharing success stories and another bunch of people actually listening to them.
+You can find some tools like Gather.Town, which helps you build a good rapport with the team.
+If you’re using the mainstream team communication tools for virtual happy hours, too, there will be a panel of people sharing success stories and another bunch of people actually listening to them.

-So, if you don’t want to make your team left out of the meeting, then you can use such tools which allow your team to split into multiple smaller teams and converse with each other like they’d meet up and talk in clusters during an office party.
+So, if you don’t want to make your team left out of the meeting, then you can use such tools that allow your team to split into multiple smaller teams and converse with each other like they’d meet up and talk in clusters during an office party.

 8. Make Presentations More Appealing